Nakilon/trovobot/README.md

-# Trovo Live API library (bot)
+# Trovo Live API client + chat bot

 ## What

 This is going to be the first Ruby gem for Trovo Live.
-It's my first Async gem experience so it might be a mess.
+It's my first Async gem experience so it ~~might be~~ is a mess.

 I use it for my chat bot https://trovo.live/velik_the_bot -- see the `examples` folder.